10 Brilliant Books For Amazing Professional Relationships

 Anyone who is in business knows that executive presence is ruling business decisions.

 I teach business people how to show up like a bright bulb in the room so they can step into the role they are called to do.

 My reviews have been astounding because the book is practical, realistic, and inspiring.

 This book has been called “the real deal” by everyone who reads it, and you can order it on Amazon.

 5. Multipliers by Liz Wiseman & Elise Foster

-It came at a time when I was dealing with a leader who had good intentions, but was a wrecking ball to a number of her reports.
+It came at a time when I was dealing with a leader who had good intentions but was a wrecking ball to several of her reports.

 The book helped open her eyes to her true impact.